thereferences/practice/docs/source/development/cloud/architectures.md

 #### With a public subnet

-<iframe
-style="overflow:hidden; width:100%; height:430px; border:none;"
+<iframe style="overflow:hidden; width:100%; height:430px; border:none; margin-left:65px"
         src="../../../../../assets/ec2.html"></iframe>
 <figure>
 <figcaption>In general, containers will be run via the <a href="https://docs.aws.amazon.com/AmazonECS/latest/developerguide/AWS_Fargate.html" target="_blank">Fargate</a> option of Amazon's Elastic Container Service.
-Sometimes,
-containers will be tested via an EC2 (Elastic Cloud Compute) using a set-up such as this; launched via a launch template.</figcaption>
+Sometimes, containers will be tested via an EC2 (Elastic Cloud Compute) using a set-up such as this; launched via a launch template.</figcaption>
 </figure>

 :::{dropdown} A launch template example